2016rshah/blog/posts/12-books-12-months-2024.md

 Lolita by Vladimir Nabokov (February Bonus Round!)
 Ruined by Lynn Nottage (February Bonus Round!)
 Leaving Atocha Station by Ben Lerner (February Bonus Round!)
+In Search of Duende by Federico García Lorca (February Bonus Round!)
 Ru by Kim Thúy (February Bonus Round!)
 How I Learned to Drive by Paula Vogel (February Bonus Round!)
 Henry VI Part II by William Shakespeare (March) Crónica de una Muerte Anunciada by Gabriel García Márquez (March Bonus Round!)
+The Sound and the Fury by William Faulkner (March Bonus Round!)
+Richard II by William Shakespeare (March Bonus Round!)
+A Farewell to Arms by Ernest Hemingway (April)
+Othello by William Shakespeare (April Bonus Round!)
+Housekeeping by Marilynne Robinson (April Bonus Round!)
+Torch Song Trilogy by Harvey Fierstein (May)
+Much Ado About Nothing by William Shakespeare (May Bonus Round!)
+Eichmann in Jerusalem by Hannah Arendt (June)
 ```

 See also: